justdan96/tsMuxer/README.md

-font-border       | Outline width. fadein-time       | Time in ms for smooth subtitle appearance. fadeout-time      | Time in ms for smooth subtitle disappearance. line-spacing      | Interval between lines.
-Default value 1.0.
+font-border       | Outline width. fadein-time       | Time in ms for smooth subtitle appearance. fadeout-time      | Time in ms for smooth subtitle disappearance. line-spacing      | Interval between subtitle lines.
+Default value is 1.0.

-tsMuxeR  supports  addition  tag inside  SRT track.
+tsMuxeR supports additional tags inside SRT tracks.
 The syntax  and parameters coincide with HTML: `<b>, <i>, <u>, <strike>, <font>`.
-Default relative font size (used in these tags) - 3.
+Default relative font size (used in these tags) is 3.
 For example:
 ```
 <b><font size=5 color="deepskyblue" name="Arial"><u>Test</u>
 <font size= 4 color="#806040">colored</font>text</font>
 </b>
 ```

-Global additional parameters placed in the first line of the META file (MUXOPT).
+Global additional parameters are placed in the first line of the META file, which must begin with the MUXOPT token.
 All parameters in this group start with two dashes:

 Parameter           | Description
 ---                 | ---
---pcr-on-video-pid  | Do not allocate separate PID for PCR, use an existing video PID.
+--pcr-on-video-pid  | Do not allocate a separate PID for PCR and use the existing video PID.
 --new-audio-pes     | Use bytes 0xfd instead of 0xbd for AC3, True-HD, DTS and DTS-HD.
-Parameter is auto activated for BD muxing.
+Activated automatically for BD muxing.
 --vbr               | Use variable bitrate.
---minbitrate        | Sets the lower limit of the vbr bitrate.
-If the stream has a  smaller bitrate  then NULL  packets will be inserted  to hold the limit.
+--minbitrate        | Sets the lower limit of the VBR bitrate.
+If the stream has a smaller bitrate, NULL packets will be inserted to compensate.
 --maxbitrate        | The upper limit of the vbr bitrate.
---cbr               | Muxing mode  with a fixed bitrate.
-Options --vbr and --cbr should not be used together.
+--cbr               | Muxing mode with a fixed bitrate. --vbr and --cbr must not be used together.
 --vbv-len           | The  length  of the  virtual  buffer  in milliseconds.
 The default value  is 500.
-Typically, this  option  is used in together with --cbr.
-The parameter is similar to the value of  vbv-buffer-size  in  the  x264  coder,  but  defined in milliseconds instead of kbit.
+Typically, this  option  is used together with --cbr.
+The parameter is similar to  the value of  vbv-buffer-size  in  the  x264  codec,  but  defined in milliseconds instead of kbit.
 --no-asyncio        | Do not  create  a separate thread  for writing.
-Also, this option  disable  flag  FILE_FLAG_NO_BUFFERING  for writing.
-Deprecated option.
+This option also disables the FILE_FLAG_NO_BUFFERING flag on Windows when writing.
+This option is deprecated.
---auto-chapters     | Number.
-Insert a chapter every <nn> minutes.
-Used only for BD/AVCHD mode.
+--auto-chapters     | Insert a chapter every <n> minutes.
+Used only in BD/AVCHD mode.
---custom-chapters   | A semicolon delimited list of string in format hh:mm:ss.zzz --demux             | In this mode selected audio  and video tracks are stored as separate files instead of muxing. utput name must be folder name.
-All selected  effects  (such as change  of level for h264) are processed.
-When demux,  certain types  of tracks always get changed on storing into a file: - Subtitles in a Presentation Graphic Stream  are converted into sup format. - PCM audio are saved as WAV files.
+--custom-chapters   | A semicolon delimited list of hh:mm:ss.zzz strings, representing the chapters' start times.
+--demux             | Run in demux mode : the selected audio and video tracks are stored as separate files.
+The output name must be a folder name.
+All selected effects (such as changing the level of a H264 stream) are processed.
+When demuxing, certain types of tracks are always changed : - Subtitles in a Presentation Graphic Stream are converted into sup format. - PCM audio is saved as WAV files.
---blu-ray           | Mux to BD disks.
-If output file name is folder,  bluray disk is created as folder on HDD.
-For BD3D disks ssif files are not  created at  this  case.
-If output file name  has .iso extension, then BD disk is created as image file.
+--blu-ray           | Mux as a BD disc.
+If the output file name is a folder, a Blu-Ray folder structure is created inside that folder.
+SSIF files for BD3D discs are not created in this case.
+If the output name has an .iso extension, then the disc is created directly as an image file.
---blu-ray-v3        | As above - except mux to UHD BD disks.
+--blu-ray-v3        | As above - except mux to UHD BD discs.
---avchd             | Mux to AVCHD disk.
+--avchd             | Mux to AVCHD disc.
 --cut-start         | Trim the beginning of the file.
-Value should be  completed with  "ms"  (the number of milliseconds),  "s" (seconds) or "min" (minutes).
+The value should be followed by the time unit : "ms" (milliseconds), "s" (seconds) or "min" (minutes).
 --cut-end           | Trim the end of the file.
-Value should be  completed with "ms" (the number of milliseconds), "s" (seconds) or "min" (minutes).
---split-duration    | Split output to several files.The time specified in seconds --split-size        | Split  output to several files.
-Values  should be  written using one of the following postfix: Kb,kib, mb,mib, gb,gib.
+Same rules as --cut-start apply.
+--split-duration    | Split the output into several files, with each of them being <n> seconds long.
+--split-size        | Split the output into several files, with each of them having a given maximum size.
+KB, KiB, MB, MiB, GB and GiB are accepted as size units.
 --right-eye         | Use base video stream for right eye.
 Used for 3DBD only.
 --start-time        | Timestamp of the first video frame.
-May be defined as 45Khz clock (just a number) or as time in format hh:mm:ss.zzz
+May be defined as 45Khz clock (just a number) or as time in hh:mm:ss.zzz format
 --mplsOffset        | The number of the first MPLS file.
-Used for  BD disk mode.
+Used for BD disc mode.
 --m2tsOffset        | The number of the first M2TS file.
-Used for  BD disk mode.
+Used for BD disc mode.
---insertBlankPL     | Add extra  short playlist.
-Used for cropped video muxed to BD disk.
+--insertBlankPL     | Add an additional short playlist.
+Used for cropped video muxed to BD disc.
 --blankOffset       | Blank playlist number.
---label             | Disk label for muxing to ISO file.
+--label             | Disk label when muxing to ISO.
---extra-iso-space   | Allocate extra space  in 64K units  for ISO  disk  metadata (file and directory names).
-Normally, tsMuxeR allocate this space automatically.
-But if split condition generates a lot of small files, extra ISO space may be required to define.
+--extra-iso-space   | Allocate extra space in 64K units for ISO metadata (file and directory names).
+Normally, tsMuxeR allocates this space automatically, but if split condition generates a lot of small files, it may be required to define extra space.

 ## Todo